Provably Fast and Space-Efficient Parallel Biconnectivity: Introduction

 Although the Tarjan-Vishkin algorithm is theoretically considered ``optimal'' in work and span, significant challenges still remain in achieving a high-performance implementation in practice.
 The main issue in Tarjan-Vishkin is space-inefficiency.
 Tarjan-Vishkin generates an auxiliary graph $G'=(V',E')$ (which we refer to as the \defn{\sketch{}}), where every edge $e \in E$ maps to a vertex in $V'$.
 Tarjan and Vishkin showed that computing CC on $G'$ gives the BCC on $G$, and we refer to this step as the \defn{connectivity} phase.
 This \defn{\sketchconnect{}} framework is adopted in many later papers.
-It first generates a \sketch, which is an auxiliary graph $G'$ from $G$, and then finds the CCs on $G'$ that reflects BCC information on the input graph $G$.
-Unfortunately, in Tarjan-Vishkin, generating the \sketch{} $G'$ (which takes $O(m)$ extra space) and computing CC on $G'$ greatly increase the memory usage and slow down the performance.
+Such algorithms first generate a \sketch as an auxiliary graph $G'$ from $G$, and then finds the CCs on $G'$ that reflect BCC information on the input graph $G$.
+Unfortunately, in Tarjan-Vishkin, generating the \sketch{} $G'$ and computing CC on $G'$ take $O(m)$ extra space, which greatly increases the memory usage and slows down the performance.

 In practice, most existing parallel BCC implementations also follow the \defn{\sketchconnect{}} framework but overcome the space issue by using other \sketches{} based on breadth-first search (BFS) trees~\cite{cong2005experimental,slota2014simple,gbbs2021,chaitanya2015simple,chaitanya2016efficient,wadwekar2017fast,feng2018distributed}.
-They are based on sparse certificates~\cite{cheriyan1991algorithms}, and more discussions are given in~\cref{sec:related-other}.
 These algorithms either use \sketches{} with $O(n)$ size~\cite{cong2005experimental,chaitanya2015simple,chaitanya2016efficient,wadwekar2017fast,feng2018distributed} or maintain implicit \sketches{} with $O(n)$ auxiliary space~\cite{slota2014simple,gbbs2021}.
 We say a BCC algorithm is \defn{space-efficient} if it uses $O(n)$ auxiliary space (other than the input graph).
 However, since computing BFS has span proportional to the graph, these BFS-based algorithms can be fast on small-diameter graphs (e.g., social and web graphs), but have poor performance on large-diameter graphs (e.g., $k$-nn and road graphs).
 In our experiments, we observe that existing parallel implementations can even be slower than sequential Hopcroft-Tarjan on many real-world graphs (see \gbbs{}~\cite{gbbs2021} and \hipc{}~\cite{slota2014simple} in \cref{fig:heatmap}).

 \defn{In this paper, we give the first space-efficient ($\,O(n)$ auxiliary space) parallel biconnectivity algorithm that has efficient $O(m+n)$ work and polylogarithmic span}.
 Our \sketch{} $G'$ is based on an arbitrary spanning tree (AST).
 Unlike Tarjan-Vishkin, our $G'$ is a subgraph of $G$ and can be maintained \emph{implicitly} in $O(n)$ auxiliary space.
 The key idea is to carefully identify some \defn{\fence} edges, which indicate the ``boundaries'' of the BCCs.
 At a high level, we categorize all graph edges into \fence{} tree edges, plain (non-\fence{}) tree edges, back edges, and cross edges.
 Our \sketch{} $G'$ contains the plain tree edges and cross edges.
 Using $O(n)$ space, we can efficiently determine the category of each edge in $G$.
 When processing the \sketch{}, we use the input graph $G$ but skip the \fence{} and back edges.
 We show that the BCC information of $G$ can be constructed from the CC information of $G'$ plus some simple postprocessing.
 Since our algorithm is based on \textbf{Fencing an Arbitrary Spanning Tree}, we call our algorithm \textbf{\ouralgo{}}.
 More details of \ouralgo{} are in \cref{fig:bcc}.
 We note that conceptually our algorithm is simple, but the correctness analysis is highly non-trivial.